ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 .. image:: effective_coverage_figure.svg

 | SAM programme treatment coverage: 48.8% (37.4-60.4) (this is a point coverage; assumes programmes are not good at case finding) [Isanaka_2021]_
-| MAM programme treatment coverage: same as SAM for now until this website is updated https://acutemalnutrition.org/en/countries
+| MAM programme treatment coverage: Per discussion with CIFF/UNICEF, there is not reliable data avilable for this parameter, but it may be between 10 and 20 percent and often scales-up in response to emergencies.
+Note: this website tracks measures related to SAM coverage: https://acutemalnutrition.org/en/countries

 .. todo::